UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 Console.WriteLine("Serial {0:d}", v1.EngineSerialNumber);
 ```

 Using a property in this way has provided read-only access.
-The propery name is `EngineSerialNumber`.
+The property name is `EngineSerialNumber`.
 The syntax to access it looks like you're accessing an instance variable, but in fact you're calling a method.
 In this case, no setter was written, so you cannot write the following without a compiler error:

 ```C#
 v1.EngineSerialNumber = 12345;